-- The tag 0x7F is reserved for extending types beyond the 255 values available with a single byte.
-A tag value of 0x7F MUST - signify that the first 4 bytes of the value field are interpreted as the tag value.
-Note, this future extension doesn't affect parsers - that are unaware of this special tag.
+- that are unaware of this special tag.
 The tag is like any other unknown tag, and the value length specifies the length of a value - which contains a value that the parser treats atomically.
-All these 4 byte tag values are currently unallocated except that the - values 0x40000000-0x7FFFFFF are reserved for experimental use.
+All these 4 byte tag values are currently unallocated except that the - values 0x40000000-0x7FFFFFFF are reserved for experimental use.